brodkemd/UC-Quantum-Lab/README.md

 # uc-quantum-lab

-This extension provides a UI that allows the results of a quantum circuit simulated with qiskit to be presented cleanly and easily.
-This extension operates with the required python library https://github.com/brodkemd/UCQ_tools.
+This extension provides a UI that allows the results of a quantum circuit created simulated with qiskit to be presented cleanly and easily.
+This extension operates with the required python library https://github.com/brodkemd/UCQ_tools (the extension will auto install this library as long as you have a working python and pip)

 NOTE: If you want a feature or you find a bug, create an issue or start a discussion, please.